sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DL16 - World of Krynn

-Dragons from the distant past gather to engulf the world of Krynn in war.
+You are cordially invited to enter the dangerous world of the Dragonlance saga.
+The World of Krynn brings you to previously unexplored corners of Krynn with new challenges for your characters.

 </div>